 Flux Fill Complete Guide: Inpainting and Outpainting 2025

 Master Flux Fill for professional inpainting and outpainting.
-Learn Black Forest Labs' dedicated editing model for seamless object removal and image extension.
+Learn Black Forest Labs' dedicated editing model for smooth object removal and image extension.

 Flux Fill is Black Forest Labs' purpose-built model for inpainting and outpainting.
-Unlike using base Flux for masked generation, Fill was trained specifically for seamless editing—producing results that blend naturally with surrounding content.
+Unlike using base Flux for masked generation, Fill was trained specifically for direct editing—producing results that blend naturally with surrounding content.

 Quick Answer: Flux Fill handles both inpainting (replacing masked areas) and outpainting (extending beyond boundaries).
 It offers superior blending compared to base Flux models and works through dedicated workflows in ComfyUI and via API.